PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 1. Get check the shell-pool for a shell with the same UID as the one we just received an update from.
 2. We set the position and rotation of that shell.
 3. We cancel the velocity and angular velocity of the shell’s rigidbody so that it doesn’t accumulate speed in the wrong direction.
 The shell is now effectively motionless, but at the right position and rotation.
-4. Lastly we add force to the shell using the velocity of the shell.
+4. Lastly, we add force to the shell using the velocity of the shell.
 This gives us a vector for the direction the shell was going in when it exited the barrier.

 ```